benfrick/docs-portfolio/src/doc/commerce/order/use-order.md

 `originalStoreReceiptInformation` is populated when a consumer returns a product at store.
 It contains the details of the original order.
 If a store order is returned at a store, this segment will have the complete original store details (transaction no, register no, transaction date, etc.).
 If a digital order is returned at store, this segment will have the original order number.

-**Q: How do we identify order lines that have Nike By You (NBY) products?**
+**Q: How do we identify order lines that have Nike By You products?**

-To identify NBY products, check that `orderLine` contains a `customizedProductReference` with a value in it.
+To identify Nike By You products, check that `orderLine` contains a `customizedProductReference` with a value in it.

 **Q: How do I get invoice information?**